 Here is the wiring for TRS unbalanced stereo (for headphones):

 - Sleeve = ground/audio signal return wire

 The possible wiring schemes of Tip-Ring-Ring-Sleeve (TRRS) (and additional ring phone connections) produce conflicting wiring standards.
 When using microphones with TRRS, it's critical to connect them to compatible TRRS mic inputs for proper connection, signal transfer, and microphone powering.

-Some other microphone connections are available (such as multi-pin circular mic connectors), but are, in large, not standardized.
+Some other microphone connections are available (such as multi-pin circular mic connectors) but are, in large, not standardized.
 Microphones that use these connectors typically come with compatible equipment or adapters.
-We see this often times with lavalier microphones and their wireless transmitters (a scenario where the aforementioned multi-pin circular mic connectors work particularly well).
+We see this oftentimes with lavalier microphones and their wireless transmitters (a scenario where the aforementioned multi-pin circular mic connectors work particularly well).

-Once we’re certain the wiring of the mic plug and mic jack are compatible, connecting the two is easy.
+Once we're certain that the wiring of the mic plug and mic jack are compatible, connecting the two is easy.

 For XLR's (3-pin or otherwise), insert the plug (male connector) into the jack (female connector) so that the 3 pins are aligned.
 The XLR connectors are designed so that there is only one way to connect the pins together, which makes it easy.

 The connection is even easier for phone connectors, though more thought must be put into determining if the connections are compatible.
 We'll take the aforementioned Rode SmartLav+, for example.
 Once we've established that the 3.5 mm jack is a properly wired TRRS (like that of the iPhone headphone jack, which uses the newer CTIA/AHJ wiring standard), we simply insert the TRRS plug into the TRRS jack.